-- Make sure that your back garden is ‘koala safe’, with an escape ramp in the pool and or a post against the fence so koalas have a safe route from the pool or garden.
-Having an escape ramp in your pools may also save your family pet from drowning.
+- Make sure that your back garden is ‘koala safe’, with an poolside escape ramp and a post against the fence so koalas have a safe route from your pool or garden.
+Having an escape ramp in your pool may also save your family pet from drowning.

 - If you have a dog in the backyard, ensure that it is both trained and secured at night time for koala safety, particular between the months of June and December when koalas disperse and breed.
 For more information check out Leave It for dog training tips.

 - When you see a koala in your street or suburb, tell your family and neighbours to help spread awareness in your community.
 Most importantly, join Redlands Coast Koala Watch and submit your sighting.
 This information is used by Council to better manage and protect koalas.